EECS 381 - Object-Oriented and Advanced Programming - Winter 2017

 a good way to prepare for the exam would be to practice explaining the concepts to each other.

-Another example: when and why do you have to define a destructor function for a class in a hierarchy?
+- When and why do you have to declare and define a destructor function for a class in a hierarchy?

 Sample Exam Questions These illustrate the style of questions likely to be on